fiso64/MusicbeeExplore/README.md

 1. Discogs Query: Search for albums by the selected or search box artist on Discogs
 2. MusicBrainz Query: Search for albums by the selected or search box artist on MusicBrainz
 3. Load Selected Albums: Load the tracks of the selected albums.
-Alternatively, you can double-click on an album in the results.
+Alternatively, you can just double-click on an album in the results.
 4. Toggle Cached Albums: Show or hide cached albums
 5. Get Popular Tracks: Fetch popular tracks for the selected artist from Last.fm
 6. Get Similar Albums: Find similar albums for the selected album

 These commands can be found in the menu under "Tools > MusicBeeExplore" or as a hotkey.

+Note that you must either select a track or album, or enter a search query in the search box, in order to query an artist.
+Unfortunately, MusicBee does not provide a way to get the currently visible artist in the music explorer.

 ### Search Syntax